metricationmatters/research/proposals/AreaAndVolume.md

 Disadvantages
 =============

-1. Might take (a long) time to get the world to use the new names and symbols (like other SI name changes, unit additions, etc. for example "Cycles per second -> Hertz" and "Centigrade -> Celsius").
+1. Adoption might take (a long) time to get the world to use the new names and symbols (like other SI name changes, unit additions, etc. for example "Cycles per second -> Hertz" and "Centigrade -> Celsius").
 2. Other disadvantages?

 Conclusion